chereol/LoMo-E-Commerce-Analytics-Assessment/README.md

 - If you were the Chief Marketing Officer, how would you prioritise your (2C) marketing efforts?
 Would your strategy differ by region (state)?
 (Visualising your points on a map would help)

-COO challenge: Delivery performance
-- How would you evaluate current delivery performances?